yusukebe/kitajs-html/README.md

 Note that only at the very bottom of the HTML tree is where you should use the `safe` attribute, to only escape where its needed.

+> [!NOTE]
-👉 There's an open issue to integrate this within a typescript plugin to emit warnings and alerts to use the safe attribute everywhere a variable is used.
+> There's an open issue to integrate this within a typescript plugin to emit warnings and alerts to use the safe attribute everywhere a variable is used.
 Wanna help?
 Check [this issue](https://github.com/kitajs/html/issues/2).

 <br />